vortigont/rfr/README.md

 ### Command Line Options, an Usage

-ATTENTION!
-Please make a backup copies of your torrent files before any actions!
+`ATTENTION!
+Please make a backup copies of your torrent files before executing any actions!`

 To resume single torrent file you need to specify at least -b for the base dir and path to the torrent file itself.
 If <path> is specified with -d  (the destination) option, than this path will be used to save resulting torrent file.